 The lack of knowledge about gas and its vital applications - among the political class, media and community - can contribute to poor decision-making and damaging unintended consequences.
-It also feeds negative and often ill-informed media commentary about gas and its ability, through renewable options, to decarbonise and be a net zero energy provider.
+It also feeds negative and often ill-informed media commentary about gas and its ability, through renewable options, to decarbonise and be a net zero and actual zero energy provider.

 Striving to balance the political and public discussion in an informed way can, in turn, better guide and inform evidence-based and targeted policy responses.

 By switching from diesel to gas where electrification is simply not possible; providing necessary and reliable back-up to solar and wind power and adopting emerging renewable, net zero gases; Australian families and businesses can continue to use efficient and affordable locally-produced gas.

 The existing delivery systems of 40,000km of pipeline, as well as around 20 million cylinders and tanks, means minimal construction or new infrastructure costs for consumers.

 Recognising and supporting gas fuels today means supporting a cleaner and more reliable energy future for Australia.

 The vast majority of Australians, including via business applications, use gas safely, reliably and affordably as a matter-of-course every day.

 Yet, some would have policy-makers and the public believe that gas is the enemy of decarbonisation and living standards.
 Nothing could be further from the truth.
 This lack of basic knowledge and balance in the policy and public debate, can lead to knee-jerk, untargeted and ineffective responses that, ultimately, fail to address the opportunities, mitigate risks or account for the real-world application of Australian gas in our daily lives. .

 The reputation of gas and, more broadly, the myriad sectors that rely on gas through the supply chain, is the responsibility of all of those who operate within it.